 KELLESIMONE WAITS, Los Angeles based artist, has exhibited internationally including a solo exhibit curated by Sara Driver at SPRING/BREAK Art Show in New York, N.Y. and Los Angeles, C.A., “Draw Tour” at the Museum of Mexico City, Gregorio Escalante Gallery’s inaugural exhibit "Porthole to the Future" in Los Angeles, CA., and “Antithesis” a solo show at the Linder Gallery at Keystone College in La Plume, PA.

 Astrobunnies are aliens who have come here to Earth bringing with them their culture of orgasmic bliss, and beauty.
 They proceed to forcefully eradicate any sort of negativity on Earth for their own selfish ends by literally feeding off of us, the civilization that they are colonizing.
 The Astrokitties then arrive and are trying to take over (also using our bodies as hosts, to better battle the Astrobunnies).
-But the culture of orgasmic bliss is so powerful that it is affecting the Astrokitties as well and is altering their battle methods and states of mind.
-Instead of fighting to the death, they begin to just wrestle and radiate.
+But the culture of orgasmic bliss is so powerful that it is affecting the Astrokitties as well, altering their battle methods and states of mind.
+Instead of fighting to the death, they all begin to just wrestle and radiate together.

 Astrobunnies are transient parasitic creatures from outer space that travel around in rainbow light pods.
 They've decided to land and take up residence on our planet.
 Latching onto our heads and feeding off of our fears, our feelings of self loathing, and hatred, which they then process and use to produce a chemical that dumps into our system.
 This chemical causes us to feel peaceful, blissed out, and sometimes results in the host experiencing spontaneous orgasms.